RealImage/bifrost/README.md

 If client authentication succeeds, bouncer proxies the requests to the backend url.
 The client's TLS certificate is available in the `x-amzn-request-context` header.

-Bouncer will log TLS Pre-Master secrets to the file if the `SSLKEYLOGFILE` environment variable is set.
+Bouncer will log TLS Pre-Master secrets to a file if the `SSLKEYLOGFILE` environment variable is set.
 [Wireshark](https://www.wireshark.org) can use this file to decrypt traffic.